Lizzie Arlington

-Elizabeth Stride (August 31, 1877 – March 1919), known professionally as Lizzie Arlington, was an American baseball player.
+Elizabeth Stride Warner (August 31, 1876 – March 14, 1919), known professionally as Lizzie Arlington, was an American baseball player.
 She was the first woman to play for a professional men's baseball team.

 Early life

-Arlington was the youngest of six children born to English emigrants Henry and Mary Stride.
+Arlington was the youngest of six children born to emigrants Henry and Mary Stride, from Wales.
 She grew up in Mahanoy City, Pennsylvania, where she played baseball with her father and brothers.

 On June 20, 1891, at age 13, Arlington took the field as the pitcher for the Mahanoy City baseball team against the visiting Cincinnati Reds (a professional women's team barnstorming through the area).
 Reds' manager Mark Lally, impressed with her play, immediately recruited and signed her to play for his team.
 Arlington played three seasons with the Reds, including two where she shared pitching duties with Maud Nelson.

 Arlington played for the Young Ladies Baseball Club of New York in 1894 and the other Young Ladies Baseball Club of New York (also known as the New York Stars) in 1895.